ovh/docs/pages/web_cloud/domains/trade_domain/guide.en-ca.md

 > [!warning]
 >
-> - The procedure can be validated by both parties during a period of 14 days. **After this period, the procedure is canceled**.
+> - The procedure can be validated by both parties during a period of 14 days. **After this period, the procedure is cancelled**.
 >
 > - If the change is declined by one of the two parties, the action will be cancelled.
 >